AOT-Technologies/forms-flow-installation-doc/Pages/PC/windows/onWindows.md

 10.Once the installation is complete, the command prompt displays the installation is complete.
 The Docker Desktop displays all the installed containers.
 ## Mail-Configuration-quick-installation
-For the email-configuration for “Quick-installation” part follow the below steps:-
+For the email-configuration for “Quick-installation”, follow the steps below:-

 - Create a directory inside the configuration folder(Inside docker-compose directory) named bpm-mail-config.
 - Create a file name mail.config.properties inside the bpm-mail-config